 Indeed, many concerns have been raised about the safety of soy milk consumption.
 Over the years, it has been accused of disrupting hormonal health, harming people with thyroid conditions, or even causing several types of cancer.
 It’s understandable then that you may think twice before putting a carton of soy milk into your shopping basket.

 But does soy milk deserve such a bad reputation?
+And can it be a good substitute for those with milk allergy?
 Here, we’ll have a closer look at its nutritional value and potential health benefits.
 And if you’re keen to learn more about a plant-based diet and how it can benefit your health, check out our plant-based diet for beginners for more tips.

 Soy milk: nutritional information